OpenDiscordBots/CleanLeave/README.md

 ## Installation

-You will need to install `poetry` to run this bot locally for levelopment, but running in docker is preferred for production deployment.
+You will need to install `poetry` to run this bot locally for development, but running in docker is preferred for production deployment.

 Poetry can be installed using the following command: